 As it gets later into the evening, I have to admit to myself that this will be another late post.
 What can I say, I was a little distracted today.
 It’s not easy living with a three-year-old, life can sometimes be filled with stress and distractions.
 It’s too easy to lose focus as the litany of daily dramas play out.
 We all could use a kick in the pants sometimes to get back on track, and parents need this as much as children.

 As parents, getting distracted can lead to serious issues.
 An unsupervised child can get hurt falling off of playground equipment at the park, or get lost at the grocery store, or worse.
 This brings to mind the famous scene from the movie Crazy Heart, where the character played by Jeff Bridges takes the boy he is watching to the bar in the mall with him.
-Bad Blake got distracted, and the boy simply wandered off and disappeared.
-A frantic search ensued, and the mother was furious when she found out later.
+Bad Blake gets distracted, and the boy simply wanders off and disappears.
+A frantic search ensues, and the mother is furious when she finds out later.
 It was a chilling and tense sequence.
 All of this happened because Bad Blake lost his focus.
-This provided an extreme example, however, in our own way we are all Bad Blake.
+Though this is an extreme example, in our own way we are all Bad Blake.
 We all let our demons get the better of us from time to time.

 What is your biggest distraction?